Xavose/NeverwinterNights/5 Castle Never/Castle Never.md

   - 2x Flying Swords
 - Items: None
 - Events: If the party seems hostile to Old Man Bellows, he will dart inside the armory and use the Animated defenders to escape out a servants hatch
-  - DC 20 perception check to discover the hatch
+  - DC 20 investigation check to discover the hatch
   - Leads down to area 112, the stables.
 From there, Old man bellows will continue to use the castle defenders to evade the party.

 ### R202: Armory of the High Guard